Skip to content

 Common excuses (and honest answers)

 “I cannot afford to save anything.”
 If you earn income and have any discretionary spending at all (eating out, subscriptions, shopping), you can redirect some of it.
 Even $50/month is $600/year.
-Start insultingly small if you have to.
+Start insultingly small.
 The habit matters more than the amount.

 “I have too much debt to save.”
 Save a $1,000 starter fund first, even while paying debt.
 Without that cushion, one unexpected expense puts you deeper in debt.
-After $1,000, focus on crushing high-interest debt (see our investing guide for the debt vs. invest priority stack).
+After $1,000, focus on crushing high-interest debt.
+See our investing in your 20s guide for the debt vs. invest priority stack.
 Then resume building to 3 months.

 “My income is too irregular to automate.”
 Save a percentage instead of a fixed dollar amount.
 Every time money comes in, transfer 15 to 20% immediately.
-Freelancers and gig workers actually need a larger emergency fund (6 months instead of 3) because income gaps are part of the job.
-Start building now, not after your income “stabilizes.”
+Freelancers actually need a larger emergency fund (6 months instead of 3) because income gaps are part of the job.
+See our full guide: How to Budget on an Irregular Income

 What counts as an emergency?